asyncapi/generator/docs/template-development.md

 # Minimum template requirements

-The following section talks about the bare minimum components your template should have in any given situation:
+Let's discuss the minimum components your template requires: `template` directory and `package.json` file.

-### 1. `template` directory
+## 1. `template` directory

-This is where you keep the files that determine the output that will be generated.
+The `template` directory stores files with the generated outputs.
 In other words, the Generator processes all the files stored in this directory.

 ```js
 import { File, Text } from "@asyncapi/generator-react-sdk";